 “Love you,” she echoed and kissed him again.
 Amber then kissed her mother, then went upstairs to her bedroom.

 “I didn’t want to say it in front of Amber…” Walter said to Catherine as they sipped on their beers while listening to Chopin—the joys of which she had just introduced him to the week before, “...but the hangover last week was so worth it.
 I haven’t had a volley like that since college, or maybe even ever.
 And it takes a lot to blow my mind.”

 A grin stretched across Catherine’s face.
 “Hey, you blew my mind a few times too,” she said.
 “And I’m just as hard to impress, if not harder.
 I haven’t debated someone like that since probably college myself.
-But...” she said putting her hand on his leg as they sat side by side on the couch, “let’s keep track of the drinking and time tonight.
+But let’s keep track of the drinking and time tonight.
 It doesn’t look good when Mom gets the boyfriend shitfaced drunk after being left alone with him for the first time.
 I was so embarrassed.
 Amber hardly spoke to me when she came home from work the next day.
 She didn’t say anything about it, but I could tell it bothered her.”

 “Yes.
 Limiting our time tonight to just one beer is going to be difficult enough,” Catherine said shaking her already halfway empty can.

-“One beer,” Walter agreed.
-“Anyway,” he said, “last week, especially toward the end, left me with so many questions and thoughts, thoughts I never thought I’d be having about religion . . .
+“Yes, especially since last week toward the end left me with so many questions, questions I never thought I’d be having about religion . . .
 What was that Hindu concept again?
 Broman?”